Web Agents 2024.6

 Authenticate agents to the identity provider

-Authenticate agents to PingOne Advanced Identity Cloud
+Authenticate agents to Advanced Identity Cloud

-You can now authenticate Web Agent to PingOne Advanced Identity Cloud with a journey.
-The procedure is currently optional, but will be required when authentication chains and modules are removed in a future release of PingOne Advanced Identity Cloud.
+You can now authenticate Web Agent to Advanced Identity Cloud with a journey.
+The procedure is currently optional, but will be required when authentication chains and modules are removed in a future release of Advanced Identity Cloud.

-Learn more from PingOne Advanced Identity Cloud’s Journeys.
+Learn more from Advanced Identity Cloud’s Journeys.

-This section describes how to create a journey to authenticate Web Agent to PingOne Advanced Identity Cloud.
+This section describes how to create a journey to authenticate Web Agent to Advanced Identity Cloud.
 The journey has the following requirements:

 • It must be called Agent